PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo reboot
 ```
+>[!Tip]
+ >You can find the IP-Adrress in your previous settings in the PilzFowarder<br/>
 > [!Tip]
- >Use a WiFi endpoint device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.
+ >Use a WiFi endpoint device, e.g. a smartphone, and check whether you can see the new WiFi connection in your WiFi settings.<br/>